ValBaturin/valely.github.io/mysite/content/posts/what_is_rpc.md

 that you got the main idea.

 ### Now you know
 Congratulations!
-By this point, you know what RPC is and can explain what is the difference between REST and RPC.
+By this point, you know what RPC is and can explain what the difference between REST and RPC is.